-We assumed that donanemab and lecanemab influenced disease progression from the MCI due to AD and mild AD health states.
-The evidence on clinical outcomes that exists for these treatments is in early AD.
-Based on trials of anti-amyloid therapies suggesting no benefit in moderate AD, clinical experts suggested there is likely no effect with these treatments at reducing disease progression once a patient has reached moderate AD.
-We used best available evidence to estimate the effect of donanemab and lecanemab on slowing disease progression from these health states.
+We assumed that lecanemab influenced disease progression from the MCI due to AD and mild AD health states.
+The evidence on clinical outcomes that exists for lecanemab is in early AD.
+Based on trials of anti-amyloid therapies suggesting no benefit in moderate AD, clinical experts suggested there is likely no effect with anti-amyloid treatments at reducing disease progression once a patient has reached moderate AD.
+We used best available evidence to estimate the effect of lecanemab on slowing disease progression from these health states.

-The most relevant clinical evidence for the model include the rates of transitions among health states defined by AD severity.
+The most relevant clinical evidence for the model includes the rates of transitions among health states defined by AD severity.
 For lecanemab, Phase III evidence existed on the progression to the next stage of dementia.
 That evidence served as the best available evidence to estimate the effect of these treatments on slowing disease progression from MCI due to AD and mild AD.
-We assumed donanemab's effectiveness on slowing the progression of disease was equivalent to lecanemab's effectiveness on slowing the progression of disease because there was no evidence for donanemab on how donanemab influences the progression to the next stage of dementia.
-The hazard ratio for lecanemab for the progression to the next stage of dementia was similar to the relative change in the primary endpoint for donanemab; therefore, we made a very optimistic assumption that donanemab's effectiveness on slowing progression to the next stage of dementia was the same as lecanemab's effectiveness on slowing progression to the next stage of dementia.

-Table E7 presents the estimates of treatment effectiveness we used in the model.
+Table E7. presents the estimates of treatment effectiveness we used in the model.
 These treatment effectiveness estimates were applied to the transition probabilities associated with disease progression reported in Table E4.